-Have you every paused to think about your leadership values?
+Have you ever paused to think about your leadership values?
 It is essential when building high performing teams to understand not only our own values but what matters most to the people we lead.
-There are over 250 words that describe values, and you can join the conversation with Ilhiana Rojas Saldana, executive leadership coach and featured HerCsuite™ speaker and host Natalie Benamou to explore your leadership values.
+There are over 250 words that describe values, and you can join the conversation with Ilhiana Rojas Saldana, executive leadership coach and featured HerCsuite™ speaker, who joins host Natalie Benamou to explore leadership values.

 7 Leadership Values